Fighting against POLLUTION to Save Environment

 INTRODUCTION

 In this method, lead in air-borne particulates is collected by drawing air through a filter.
 The filter, with collected particulates, is digested to prepare a test sample.
-Preparation of this sample i3 simple and rapid..
-The aqueous cidic sample is scrutinised by an atomic absorption spectrophotometer at a suitable wavelength and the concentration of lead is calculated.
+Preparation of this sample is simple and rapid.
+The aqueous acidic sample is scrutinised by an atomic absorption spectrophotometer at a suitable wavelength and the concentration of lead is calculated.

 This method has been used in the city of Delhi over a period of two years for determination of Lead in suspended particulate matter (SPM) in ambient air at important traffic intersections.